itkin/angularfire-resource/README.md

 # angularfire-resource

 Resource factory built on top of AngularFire

->
-> This library is under active development and currently not production ready
+@note This library is under active development and currently not production ready

->
+## Abstract

-FireResource instances are extended [firebaseObject](https://www.firebase.com/docs/web/libraries/angular/api.html), so you'll find everything you're used to with angularfire, plus
+Resource instances are extended [firebaseObject](https://www.firebase.com/docs/web/libraries/angular/api.html), so you'll find everything you're used to with firebase object, plus
 + createdAt / updatedAt timestamps
 + hooks (beforeCreate, afterCreate, beforeSave, afterSave)
-+ ensure an instance is not retrieved 2 times from firebase
++ a global instances map for each resource to ensure an instance is not retrieved 2 times from firebase
-+ handle associations (hasOne and hasMany, returns respectively a firebaseObject instance or an association collection)
++ associations (hasOne, hasMany, hasAndBelongsToMany returning respectively a firebaseObject instance or association collections)

 AssociationCollection instances are extended [firebaseArray](https://www.firebase.com/docs/web/libraries/angular/api.html), plus
-+ they are made of FireResource instances
++ they are made of Resource instances
-+ they can preload some of their instances relations (using $include)
++ they can preload their own instances associations
-+ they deal nicely with the fireUtil librairy for pagination & infinite scrolling work
++ they deal nicely with the [firebase-util librairy](https://github.com/firebase/firebase-util) for pagination & infinite scrolling work

 ## Usage

-Set up your relations into a model layer
+Add the 'angularfire-resource' module as a dependency to your application module, and then define your model classes and their relations through the FireResource factory

 ```javascript